Deterministic roughening in the dc-driven precessional regime of domain walls: Abstract

 \section{Abstract}

 We numerically study the dynamics of extended domain walls in homogeneous ferromagnets driven by a uniform magnetic field at zero temperature.
-Using both micromagnetic Landau–Lifshitz–Gilbert simulations and a collective-coordinate model, we show that flat domain walls become linearly unstable above the Walker breakdown field and below a higher threshold, provided their length exceeds a characteristic value.
-This instability is captured by a quasi-universal spectral diagram, parameterized solely by the Gilbert damping, that predicts the onset of deviations from rigid-wall behavior.
-Beyond the linear regime, large domain walls with bands of unstable modes exhibit spatiotemporal chaos, intricate Bloch line motion, and deterministic roughening.
-The system undergoes a dynamical phase transition from a flat to a rough moving phase at a critical field.
+Using both micromagnetic Landau–Lifshitz–Gilbert simulations and a collective-coordinate description, we show that flat chiral domain walls become linearly unstable above the Walker breakdown field and below a higher threshold, provided their length exceeds a characteristic scale.
+This instability is captured by a quasi-universal spectral stability diagram, parameterized solely by the Gilbert damping, which predicts the onset of deviations from rigid-wall behavior.
+Beyond the linear regime, large domain walls with bands of unstable modes develop spatiotemporal chaos, intricate Bloch-line dynamics, and deterministic roughening.
+At a critical field, the system undergoes a dynamical phase transition from a flat to a rough moving phase with universal features.
+Our results provide a framework for addressing domain-wall dynamics in the presence of thermal fluctuations and quenched disorder by disentangling their effects from intrinsic deterministic instabilities.